What's in it for you?

 I live outside the United States.
 Can I still apply?

 Most of our team is currently on Eastern Time.
 One of our teammates lived in Hong Kong for a month, and while it worked, we noticed there was a significant delay in communication that isn’t ideal.
-Given that, we’re giving preference to people close to our timezone but are absolutely open to being convinced otherwise.
+Given that, we give preference to people close to our timezone but are absolutely open to being convinced otherwise.

 Are you hiring junior developers?

 As a small team, we’re building our core leadership first.
 This means that for the foreseeable future, we’ll need developers with lots of experience.
-We do have it in our strategic plan to implement a training program for more junior developers, but realistically, it won’t be implemented for a year or two.
+We do have it in our strategic plan to implement a training program for more junior developers, but realistically, it won’t be implemented for a few more years.

 What about diversity?